-Your dollars just don’t go as far these days.
+Your dollars don’t go as far these days.
 Sure, things are more expensive, but “buy now” buttons and shiny new services add up much faster than we’d like to believe.
-It’s no surprise subscription-based business models are so popular.
+It’s no surprise that subscription-based business models are so popular.

-Monthly fees for services like streaming TV give you unlimited access to more content than you could possibly watch in one sitting, and it’s just a few bucks, right?
+Monthly fees for services like streaming TV give you unlimited access to more content than you could watch in one sitting, and it’s just a few bucks, right?
 Tap or click to see which streaming platforms are best.

 Subscriptions: Everything counts in (small) amounts